core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The server stores the Echo Option value included in the response together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group.
 These are specified in the 'kid context' and 'kid' fields of the OSCORE Option of the request, respectively.
 After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier (see {{sec-group-key-management}}), the server MUST delete all the stored Echo values associated with members of the group.

-Upon receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, the client sends a request as a unicast message addressed to the same server, echoing the Echo Option value.
-The client MUST NOT send the request including the Echo Option over multicast.
+Upon receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, the subsequent client request echoing the Echo Option value MUST be sent as a unicast message to the same server.

 If the group uses also the group mode and the used Signature Algorithm supports ECDH (e.g., ECDSA, EdDSA), the client MUST use the pairwise mode to protect the request, as per {{sec-pairwise-protection-req}}.
 Note that, as defined in {{sec-pairwise-protection}}, endpoints that are members of such a group and that use the Echo Option MUST support the pairwise mode.